chrismaddalena/ODIN/README.md

 **Why not add support for the Clearbit API?**

 Clearbit looks useful for OSINT, but the free tier is restricted to 20 API calls in a month.
 That may even be 20 API calls for the life of the account.
 The details are unclear.
 Either way, that's very restrictive and I want ODIN to be as simple and free to use as possible.
-The paid tiers are quire expensive.
+The paid tiers are quite expensive.

 **Why not use Wappalyzer?**

 Wappalyzer is useful, but it's very difficult to automate fetching the results from Wappalyzer.
 Some tools can do this, but they use an unmaintained package called wappalyzer-python (https://github.com/scrapinghub/wappalyzer-python).
 This package still works, as far as I know, but there are several problems with it.
 The package has not been updated in three years, the developers have stated they have no plans to change that or support wappalyzer-python, and the package is Python 2.
-It could be used until it breaks one day, but the Python 2 bit is the real sticking point.
+It could be used until it breaks one day, but the Python 2 bit is the real sticking point because ODIN is written in Python 3 and the two just are not compatible.

 **Why not add support for the BuiltWith API?**